jymchng/sosecrets-rs/README.md

 });
 ```

-See more at the [examples](https://github.com/jymchng/sosecrets-rs/tree/master/examples/jwt) directory.
+See more in the [examples](https://github.com/jymchng/sosecrets-rs/tree/master/examples/jwt) directory.

 ## Features Configuration